orzear/contactform-backend/README.NO-CLI.md

 ---

-## 7️⃣ Upload the Admin Panel HTML
+## 7️⃣ Upload the Admin panel HTML

 Because Cloudflare Workers cannot store large HTML files directly inside KV, you will host the admin page using the Worker itself.